 In order to understand anything about dislocated shoulders, it’s essential to know about basic shoulder anatomy.
 The shoulder is a ball-and-socket joint composed of the humerus (the upper arm bone with a “ball” at the top), the scapula (the “socket”), and the clavicle (the collarbone).
 It is all held in place by muscles, ligaments, and tendons, which all form what’s known as the rotator cuff.

 A shoulder dislocation occurs when the “ball” portion of the shoulder pops out of its “socket”.
 Because shoulders have such a wide range of motion, they are the most commonly dislocated joint in the human body.

 Dislocated Shoulder Causes

 Shoulder dislocations are mostly caused by extreme force.
 It could be the result of a hard blow, a fall, or trauma due to playing contact sports.
-They are most likely in activities with the potential for frequent hard blows or falls, such as football, rugby, and gymnastics.
+They are most likely in activities with the potential for frequent hard blows or falls, such as: